 Will I be notified before my license expires?

-Yes, administrators listed on the account will be sent notifications outlining the steps for license extension 30 days prior to expiration.
+Yes, administrators listed on the account will be sent Alerts and notifications outlining the steps for license extension 30 days prior to expiration.
 Another email will be sent three days prior to account expiration.
 In addition, an account expiration banner will be displayed in the Meraki dashboard during this time.

 Will I be notified before my account is shut off if I am in excess of my device limits?